 Analysis (3): analyse the number of different reviewers for each location (lat, long).
 Note that the Kaggle dataset of the Airbnb reviews is in Boston, Massachusetts, US

-Number of different reviewers for each (lat, long)
+Number of different reviewers

 Analysis (4): Visualize, for each property type and for each year, the average rating score values sorted by ascending property type and by descending mean rating_score_value.
 Exclude possible null values for the attribute property_type.